Complex projective structures with maximal number of M\"obius transformations: Action of biholomorphisms on projective structures

-For instance recall that by picking the Fuchsian uniformization we can satisfy the hypothesis of this statement for any $F\in \aut(X)$, by \ref{lem_fuchsunifisrelhurwproj}.
-We are now ready to discuss the following example. \begin{ex} Let $X$ be a hyperelliptic Riemann surface, and let $J$ be the hyperelliptic involution.
-By \ref{projcriterion} and \ref{actionislinearforfuchsian}, the projective structures for which $J$ is a projective diffeomorphism are exactly those that correspond to $J$-invariant holomorphic quadratic differentials with respect to the Fuchsian uniformization of $X$.
+For instance recall that by picking the Fuchsian uniformization we can satisfy the hypothesis of this statement for any $F\in \aut(X)$, by Lemma \ref{lem_fuchsunifisrelhurwproj}.
+We are now ready to discuss the following example. \begin{example} Let $X$ be a hyperelliptic Riemann surface, and let $J$ be the hyperelliptic involution.
+By Proposition \ref{projcriterion} and Corollary \ref{actionislinearforfuchsian}, the projective structures for which $J$ is a projective diffeomorphism are exactly those that correspond to $J$-invariant holomorphic quadratic differentials with respect to the Fuchsian uniformization of $X$.
 Notice that when $g=2$ every differential is $J$-invariant, but for $g\geq 3$ the space of $J$-invariant differentials is a proper subspace of $H^0(X,K^2)$, so we get a lot of non-trivial examples of non-relatively Hurwitz projective structures.
-On the other hand by choosing $X$ so that $\aut(X)=\{id_X,J\}$ we can obtain non-trivial examples of relatively Hurwitz projective structures, namely those corresponding to $J$-invariant differentials with respecto to the Fuchsian uniformization; surfaces of this type exist in any genus and were constructed explicitly in \cite{PO}. \end{ex}
+On the other hand by choosing $X$ so that $\aut(X)=\{id_X,J\}$ we can obtain non-trivial examples of relatively Hurwitz projective structures, namely those corresponding to $J$-invariant differentials with respect to the Fuchsian uniformization; surfaces of this type exist in any genus and were constructed explicitly in \cite{PO}. \end{example}